Vanshika-sh/drowsiness_detection/README.md

 # drowsiness_detection
-Drowsiness Detection for Automatic Driver's Assistance.
+Drowsiness Detection for Automatic Driver's Assistance using OpenCV and dlib.